jointcloud/jcc2019/docs/cfp.md

 # JCC 2019 Call For Papers

+Established in 2009, JCC has increasingly been a major workshop for researchers and engineers to exchange and share new ideas and results regarding distributed and parallel systems such as cluster resource management system, virtualized cloud systems, big data processing, etc. The 10th IEEE International Joint Cloud Computing Workshop (JCC 2019) will be held in San Francisco, US in March, 2019.

+## Topics of Interest

 This workshop aims at soliciting innovative research findings in joint cloud computing.
 Topics of interest for technical papers include, but are not limited to: